muhark/dpir-intro-python/Week4/lecture.md

 ## This Week

-This week we finally get to a fun topic: **data visualisation**.
+- This week we finally get to a fun topic: **data visualisation**.

-There's more to data visualisation than I could possibly cover in 90 minutes, so I focus on _static_, _two-dimensional_ visuals; these are the kind that you are most likely to use.
+- There's more to data visualisation than I could possibly cover in 90 minutes
+- I focus on _static_, _two-dimensional_ visuals
+	- These are the kind that you are most likely to use.

 # Theory & Motivation